ahmedtaha89/Python/README.md

-# Pyhon
+# Python
-Basics  of  pyhton
+Basics  of  python